TechNestOwl/TechNestOwl/README.md

-## Hello 👋 Welcome to my Github, most of my work is private.
+## Hello 👋 Welcome to my Github, some of my work is private.
 But I have some public projects here.